nextstrain/nextclade/docs/Algorithm.md

   Accepted formats: CSV

-  Note: the promers are processed differently depending on the primer type.
+  Note: the primers are processed differently depending on the primer type.
 The type is deduced from the primer's name suffix.
 Conventions that are used:

   - `_F` - forward primer
   - `_R` - reverse primer